 The Orchard at Tesco

-With that in mind, I was interested to get an invitation earlier in the year to take part in Tesco’s new social engagement programme, called ‘the Orchard’ – http://orchard.tesco.com/ – I must admit, I’m really not sold on the name!
+With that in mind, I was interested to get an invitation some time ago to take part in Tesco’s new social engagement programme, called ‘the Orchard’ – http://orchard.tesco.com/ – I must admit, I wasn’t really not sold on the name!
 The programme, on the other hand, looks promising.
 Basically, once you’re signed up Tesco send you free or discounted products, and ask you to share and review those discounts and products.
 Your social activity is then graded and if you share enough then you’re invited to take part in more studies.